Virginia DUI Law

-If you have been arrested for drunk driving in the state of Virginia, it is natural to be frightened about the future and uncertain about what to do next.
-Being arrested, processed and formally charged with a crime is a daunting experience, and it is, unfortunately, just the beginning of your dealings with the legal system.
+If you have been arrested for drunk driving in the state of Virginia, it is natural to be frightened about the future and uncertain what to do next.
+Being arrested, processed and formally charged with a crime is a daunting experience; however, it is just the beginning of your dealings with the legal system.

-The important thing to remember is, you have options.
-In the United States, you have the right to a lawyer and a fair trial, and you are innocent until proven guilty.
-Being arrested for drunk driving does not mean you’ll be convicted, and being convicted does not have to mean going to jail.
+The important thing to remember is you have options.
+In the United States, you have the right to a lawyer and a fair trial; you also are innocent until proven guilty.
+Being arrested for drunk driving does not mean you’ll be convicted; moreover, being convicted does not have to mean going to jail.

-The key to protecting yourself after an arrest for impaired driving is to speak with an attorney who handles Virginia DUI defense.
-A lawyer can review your situation, explain your options, help you make informed choices and assist you pursuing a favorable outcome.
+The key to protecting yourself after an arrest for impaired driving is to speak with a Virginia attorney who handles DUI defense.
+A lawyer can review your situation, explain your options, help you make informed choices, and assist you pursuing a favorable outcome.

 - What could happen to me after an arrest for driving drunk in Virginia?